fauzaanu/fauzaanu/README.md

 Currently studying a C3 in Graphics Design

-Currently Learning TailwindCSS, Django, Kotlin, Flutter
+Currently Learning React, Django, Kotlin, Flutter

 Working on the website for RARE'JJE PVT LTD